-Once violence has erupted, it threatens the well-being of the community.
+Girard goes on to explain that, once violence has erupted, it threatens the well-being of the community.
 So a scapegoat must be found to siphon off the violence.
-In most societies, religious institutions traditionally served to create a "scapegoat mechanism" by which the scapegoat could be identified and sacrificed.
+In most societies, religious institutions traditionally served to create and/or oversee a "scapegoat mechanism" by which the scapegoat could be identified and sacrificed.
 All according to a strict ritual.
 "Religion is therefore, according to Girard, organized violence in the service of tranquillity.
 Religion covers up the sacrificial mechanism by means of myth, ritual, and prohibition (Wink, 1992, p.
 146)."
+And humanity is thereby inescapably religious, even in this present Western most "secular" of all eras.

-In our secularized West, with the demise of religious institutions widely influencing society, the criminal justice system takes the place of religion in operating the scapegoat mechanism (Redekop, 1993).
-The courthouse may in fact be seen as the modern cathedral, perpetuating myths about crime, following elaborate rituals, and acting on legislative prohibition of certain behaviour.
+As said, in our secularized West, with the demise of religious institutions widely influencing society, the criminal justice system in fact usually takes the place of religion in operating the scapegoat mechanism (Redekop, 1993).
+The courthouse may be seen as the modern cathedral, perpetuating myths about crime, following elaborate rituals, and acting on legislative prohibitions of certain behaviour.
 But "Everybody Does It!": crime is in fact opportunistically committed by the vast majority of Canadians, according to a major study by a Canadian criminologist (Gabor, 1994.)
+So the scapegoating of only certain criminals for punishment is extremely selective.
+(For instance, only one to three percent of all criminals who actually commit Criminal Code of Canada offences go to prison.)